amghannam/Mini-XML-Shift-Reduce-Parser/README.md

 ## Mini-XML Shift-Reduce Parser
-This program implements a shift-reduce parser for a fictional subset of XML.
+This program implements a shift-reduce (aka bottom-up) parser for a fictional subset of XML.
 The LR(1) grammar recognized by the parser is the following:

 ```
 s' ::= document